Facts About Pleural Mesothelioma

 Treatment for pleural mesothelioma typically includes a combination of two or more of the standard chemotherapy drugs.
 These are drugs used to kill cancer cells, but they can also kill healthy cells causing side effects.
 Pemetrexed with cisplatin or carboplatin is a typical chemotherapy combination used to treat pleural mesothelioma.

 Radiation therapy uses high-energy beams to target and kill cancer cells.
 It is not a curative treatment but can be helpful to reduce tumor size or eliminate any remaining cells before chemotherapy or after surgery.
 Radiation can also be used to relieve symptoms as a part of palliative care.

 Clinical Trials and Experimental Therapies

 Mesothelioma is a rare and aggressive cancer with fewer treatment options than many other cancer types.
-In order to gain access to treatment not yet approved by the Food and Drug Administration (FDA), patients are encouraged to participate in clinical trial research.
+Patients are encouraged to participate in clinical trial research to gain access to treatment not yet approved by the Food and Drug Administration (FDA).

 Photodynamic therapy is being tested as a way to use light energy to focus toxic drugs directly on tumor cells.
 Gene therapies use genetically modified viral or bacterial cells to deliver treatments or alter cancer cells to self-destruct.